-Whenever you interact with a product or a service, you’re experiencing UX design first-hand.
-Everything from how easily you can find information on a website to how easily you can use a coffee machine falls under UX or user experience.
+Whenever you interact with a product or a service, you’re experiencing user experience (UX) design first-hand.
+From how quickly you can find the phone number on a website to how easily you can use a coffee machine, it all falls under UX.
 A positive user experience is instrumental in making consumers stay loyal to the product and the brand.
 UX often determines the success of a business.

 So it makes perfect sense that the best UX designers are rewarded for their expertise in the form of high paychecks.
 We’ll lay out the salary ranges for designers at every stage in their career so you know exactly what to expect down the line.

 As user experience becomes more important in nearly every industry, UX designers increase in demand.
 The average annual salary for a UX designer is around $90,000 per year.
 However, the salary depends on multiple factors, such as:

 Experience is one of the key factors in determining compensation in every industry.
 Based on experience, UX designers are categorized into:

 Entry-level – These UX designers have no professional experience in the design industry.
 They’re most likely recent university graduates or people who have taken online courses to learn UX design.
 The average annual salary at this level can be between $75,000 and $80,920 per year, which is a great start.